 Purgatory is a family-favorite thanks to its affordable prices and 1,605 acres of terrain ranging from cruise-y groomers to steep tree runs.
 Purgatory Snowcat Adventures offers access to an additional 35,000 acres.
 Ski-in/ski-out Purgatory Lodge anchors the base village and has a ski valet, heated swimming pool and jacuzzi, and a buzzy restaurant, Purgy’s Slopeside.

 The Nugget Mountain Bar, Durango

-Housed in a historic D-log cabin a half-mile from Purgatory’s entrance, the year-old Nugget has become the area’s après-ski hub.
+Housed in a historic D-log cabin a half-mile from Purgatory’s entrance, the Nugget has become the area’s après-ski hub.
 Pork belly sliders and truffle fries from Backcountry Gourmet food truck soak up craft beer flights and shot skis, and a complimentary shuttle ensures you get home safe.